alcarney/blog/content/blog/2020/hello-world-tinygo-wasm.md

 More details on using the compiled WebAssembly module can be found in the TinyGo [documentation][tinygo-wasm].

-{{< figure src="/images/wasm-hello-world.png" caption=" This is probably my most convoluted 'Hello, World!' program to date!" link="/images/wasm-hello-world.png" >}}
+{{< figure src="/images/wasm-hello-world.png" caption="This is probably my most convoluted 'Hello, World!' program to date!" link="/images/wasm-hello-world.png" >}}

 All being well, you should be able to open your browser to the webpage we created above and see the message "Hello, World!" written to the console!